 You may stipulate pet provisions within your will.
 Depending on your will, it may go through probate, be subject to taxes, and be contested by parties with an interest in your estate, such as family members—especially if they don’t like your furbaby as much as you do.

-Purchasing life insurance as pet parents is a wise choice as the life insurance company has to distribute the death benefit to the people you name as your beneficiaries.
+Purchasing life insurance is a wise choice as the life insurance company has to distribute the death benefit to the people you name as your beneficiaries.

 Unlike a will, a life insurance policy can’t be contested.
 So, your favorite canine, feline, or bovine is more likely to benefit from the death benefit money more quickly than if they have to wait for the dust of your estate to settle.

-Q: What is the best type of life insurance for parents of pets?
+Q: What is the best type of life insurance for pet parents?

 A: In general, the most affordable life insurance is term life insurance as you receive a greater coverage amount (policy face value) for less money (less monthly cost of your premium).
-This means you’ll have more funds to care for your non-fur family and pets now.
+This means you’ll have more funds now to care for your non-fur family and pets.

 » Compare: Term life insurance quotes